Darqula/jira-mock-service-worker/README.md

 ## Configuration

-The configuration file controls what mock data is generated.
-The configuration system supports extensive customization including project types, issue hierarchies (epics with children), sprint management, version tracking, worklog generation, and more.
+The configuration system supports **per-project configuration**, allowing you to define different settings for each project.
+You can set global defaults and override them for specific projects.

 ### Basic Configuration